wraith/wraith/doc/UPDATES.md

 * Fix bots not tracking groups for other bots.
+* Fix bot forgetting its nick/jupenick during restart and reverting to botnick if restarting in the middle of a server connect or attempted NICK change that fails.

 # maint
   * Update server list, 'set -yes servers -' and 'set -yes servers6 -' to get new list.